arvigeus/AZ-204/Topics/Cache for Redis.md

 - **Enterprise**: These high-performance caches are powered by Redis Labs' Redis Enterprise software.
 They support Redis modules like RediSearch, RedisBloom, and RedisTimeSeries, and offer even greater availability than the Premium tier.
 - **Enterprise Flash**: This tier provides cost-effective large caches powered by Redis Labs' Redis Enterprise software.
 It extends Redis data storage to nonvolatile memory on a VM, which is cheaper than DRAM, reducing the overall per-GB memory cost.

+Clustering support (Premium+): Automatically split dataset among multiple nodes (shards), 10 shards max.

 ## [Session State Providers](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-aspnet-session-state-provider)

-- In Memory: Simple and fast.
+- **In Memory**: Simple and fast.
 Not scalable, as it's not distributed.
-- SQL Server: Allows for scalability and persistent storage.
+- **SQL Server**: Allows for scalability and persistent storage.
 Can affect performance, though In-Memory OLTP can improve it.
-- Distributed In Memory (e.g., Azure Cache for Redis): Combines simplicity, speed, and scalability.
+- **Distributed In Memory** (e.g., Azure Cache for Redis): Combines simplicity, speed, and scalability.
 Must consider characteristics like transient network failures.

 ```xml
 <sessionState mode="Custom" customProvider="MySessionStateStore">